The Bulgari Villa

 Best places to eat and drink in Bali

 Balinese food is a delicious alchemy of Asian spices, fresh exotic fruits and fluffy rice.
 Local, Indonesian dishes include smoked duck, green bean salad, satay dishes and coconut flavoured curries.

 The busier resorts have a wide variety of restaurants to choose from, encompassing traditional cuisine, vegetarian cafes, Italian, Mexican, and fine dining.
 Food stalls, known as Warungs, are everywhere you go, and there are plenty of seafood grills on the beaches, offering plenty of choice outside of your luxury villa.

 For a really special meal, it is worth booking a table at the award-winning Mozaik, in Ubud.
 This restaurant offers a contemporary fusion of French and Asian cuisine dine in an enchanting garden setting.
 Another Balinese culinary gem is the fashionable Sarong Bali in Kuta which brings a modern twist to Indonesian flavours.
-There are also numerous highly-rated restaurants at Bali’s five star hotels to try.
+There are also numerous highly-rated restaurants five star luxury hotels in Bali.

 Best time to visit Bali